 I work with The Sleep Sense Strategy which focuses on tailormade, gentle sleep solutions to get your little one sleeping well.

-Each sleep plan is customised to the family I am working with, and I provide support and guidance every step of the way.
+My sleep support is customised to the family I am working with.
+I provide guidance through your child’s sleep plan, every step of the way.

 My approach to improving your child’s sleep is pretty simple:

 1. I’ll give you honest information about WHY sleep is so important for your child’s well-being.
 This will give you all the motivation you need to make changes to your child’s sleep habits

 2. I’ll lay out an easy-to-follow, step-by-step plan.
 All children are different, and nobody knows your child better than you do.
 I incorporate your knowledge with my strategies to customise sleep support that is right for your child.
 My sleep plans are unique, and best of all, THEY WORK!

 3. I’ll tell you what you should expect along the way.
 I will show you how to measure success.
 No, you shouldn’t expect your child to sleep 12 uninterrupted hours on the first night (although it does happen!)

 4. Support Support Support!
 The support I provide is a key reason as to why my program works.
 Online programs can be great, however, sometimes you need someone in your corner to help you achieve your goals (kind of like a Personal Trainer!).

 A little note about the “crying” question.